Budgeting advice for European travel

 There are also many free natural attractions, such as some of Europe's finest beaches and other top destinations for ecotourists.

 One of the most costly parts of any trip is lodging.

 Though a five-star hotel may seem like the best option, hostels are much more budget-friendly.
-In Europe, you can find a wide variety of cheap hostels perfect for backpackers.
+European countries have a plethora of cheap hostels for travelers.
 Hostel dorm rooms typically cost between $15 and $30 USD per night, with some locations in Eastern Europe charging as little as $10 USD per night.

 You can see what other backpackers thought of each hostel by checking HostelWorld and reading their reviews.
 Hostels are great places to meet fellow travelers because of their convenient locations and relaxing common areas.

 If you want to cut costs even further on lodging, you can also sign up with Couchsurfing.
 By using this website, locals can advertise free use of their couches or extra beds to visitors.
 Once more, always check reviews before booking, and never stay somewhere you don't feel completely at ease.